pavankhairee/pavankhairee/README.md

 - 👋 Hi, I’m @pavankhairee
-- 👀 I’m interested in development
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning javascript
-- 📫 How to reach me ig:- @pavank_kh
+- 📫 How to reach me :- pavankhaire2002@gmail.com

 <!---
 pavankhairee/pavankhairee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.